 What Is Workers’ Compensation?

 Workers’ compensation is a type of insurance that most employers are required to carry in the state of New York.
 The insurance is designed to help employees who are hurt, injured or become ill when on the job.
 Ideally, this insurance should help injured workers by covering their medical care related to the injury or illness, and by giving them enough of an income to cover their bills while they are unable to work.
+This compensation is reviewed by the workers’ compensation board in Albany, New York.

 Basic workers’ compensation benefits should include payments that equal 2/3 of your weekly wages if you are unable to go back to work, as well as any medical care you need for your injuries.
 If you are still able to work, but at a reduced capacity, the payments will be lower to account for the wages you can still earn.
 Workers’ compensation may also pay for damages to your extremities – like your arms, legs or hands – even if you are still able to work.